AndresYague/Snuppat/Readme.txt

 -Yscale: The threshold dividing a meaningful quantity from zero.

--ExtraNum: Number of extra c13pocket shells
+-ExtraNum: Number of extra c13pocket shells.

 -Envelope overshooting parameter: Overshooting parameter at the bottom of the convective envelope.